Back to All Events

 • 1900 Building 1900 Shawnee Mission Parkway Mission Woods, KS, 66205 (map)

-To launch the 1900 Building Literary Series, we gather three poets rooted in the Heartland, as well as Kansas City jazz greats, and mid-continental food and drink!
+On Friday, March 7 at 6:30pm, we will celebrate The Poetry of Place with three tremendous poets rooted in the Heartland, as well as Kansas City jazz greats, and mid-continental food and drink!

 Stan Banks, Greg Field, and Denise Low first came together in 1981 in the pages of their first book publication, Mid-America Trio.
 Professor Dan Jaffe, founder of BkMk Press, gathered their individual books of poetry in a modest volume and soon after, the three read their work at Whistler's Bookstore in Westport.
 Forty-five years later, each of them continues to write and encourage poetic writing around us.
 Now the trio comes together to expand our sense of place and share memories about iconic sites and times in Kansas City.